Crazygaze/G4Devkit/README.md

 ### The instruction set, and Devices specifications ###

 * I will be providing detailed information about the architecture, enabling people to code their own tools if they require, or change the OS.
-In the meanwhile, all I have is this README file.
+In the meantime, all I have is this README file.

 ### What's in this repository ###